Application Process for Food Safety and Quality Undergraduate Certificate

 View K-State’s transfer equivalency guide to see how previously completed courses will transfer.

 Current K-State undergraduate students are not required to submit an application and may contact their academic advisor to inquire about completing the certificate program.

 2. Review Application Requirements

-You will be asked the following questions within the application.
-To apply for the certification, please answer as follows:
+In the online application form you will be asked the following questions and for the certificate you should answer as follows:

 - Do you plan to complete a degree?
 No